levochkaa/BetterTG/README.md

 # Important

-- Performance with animoji's is terrible, I recommend disabling them in settings sheet
+- Performance with animoji's is terrible, I recommend disabling them in settings

 # Contributing